Axway/mft-convert/content/en/docs/TransferCFT/about_multinode/_index.md

 ## Active/active cluster

-The Transfer CFT active/active architecture, multi- node with multi- host functionality, includes:
+The Transfer CFT active/active architecture, multi-node with multi-host functionality, includes:

 - Scalability to overcome node transfer and session restrictions (for example, the maximum number of simultaneous transfers per node).
 - Automatic node restart after a host failure allowing another host to take over.